 [For Hawkins Reference to Paris.
 Cablegrams, images 9 and 10.
 Howard Papers]

-Having returned to the United States, Howard declared in his 20 November 1918 press statement that what “caused [his] wire to pass the French censorship at Brest unchallenged” was the “fact” that “all Brest, including operators and censors, accepted the news as official, and was celebrating at the time”.
+And after returning to the United States, he declared in his 20 November 1918 press statement that what “caused [the] wire to pass the French censorship at Brest unchallenged” was the “fact” that “all Brest, including operators and censors, accepted the news as official, and was celebrating at the time”.
 4

 [Roy Howard to Fred Cook, 28 November 1925, p2.
 Howard Papers]